Ottermad/ottermad.github.io/_posts/2023-09-15-QC-Course-Linear-Maps.md

 $$f(b_1 + 3b_2) = \begin{bmatrix}3 \\ 4\end{bmatrix} + 3*\begin{bmatrix}7 \\ 2\end{bmatrix} = \begin{bmatrix}24 \\ 10\end{bmatrix}$$

-So we can write f using a similar syntax to above and we get
+So we can write f using a similar syntax to the above and we get

 $$[f(b_1) f(b_2)] = [\begin{bmatrix}3 \\ 4\end{bmatrix} \begin{bmatrix}7 \\ 2\end{bmatrix}]$$